ultrapalace/M0SS-101/build-guide.md

 <img src="images/image15.jpg" width="600">
 <img src="images/image13.jpg" width="600">

-- On the front panel board, install the encoder nut, and the small screw to the standoff.
+- On the front panel board, install the encoder nut, and an M2 x 4mm screw to the standoff.
 When tightening the encoder nut, exercise caution to not scratch the panel, and to not damage any adjacent buttons.
 Using a plastic socket is ideal.

 <img src="images/image17.jpg" width="600">